Mature Masculine

 Caregiver

-The Mature Caregiver embodies love that includes both self and others.
+The Mature Caregiver loves in a way that includes both self and others.
 True care flows from fullness, not emptiness.
-Sustainable service requires deliberate self-care and conscious boundaries.
+Lasting service requires deliberate self-care and honest boundaries.

 His love is universal but not self-destructive.
-His compassion includes himself without hesitation.
+His compassion includes himself.
 He gives generously while receiving graciously.
-He knows that caring for others is only possible when he tends to his own needs first, ensuring he remains strong and whole.
+He knows that caring for others starts with tending his own needs.
+This keeps him strong and whole.

-Love thy neighbor as thyself—not more, not less, but as thyself.
+Love thy neighbor as thyself: not more, not less, but as thyself.
 He tends hearts, including his own.
 He provides care from overflow, not depletion.
-Only when his cup is full can he truly offer something meaningful to others.
+Only when his cup is full can he offer something real to others.

 Declarations